Chapter 5: Academic Information

 Program of Studies

-• Aerospace Engineering-Mohammad Ayoubi and Chris Kitts (Program Advisors)
+• Aerospace Engineering- Mohammad Ayoubi (Program Advisor)

-• Applied Mathematics-Aaron Melman (Department Chair)
+• Applied Mathematics- Aaron Melman (Department Chair)

-• Bioengineering-Please contact the department for available advisors.
+• Bioengineering- Please contact the department for available advisors.

-• Electrical and Computer Engineering-Please contact the department for available advisors.
+• Electrical and Computer Engineering- Please contact the department for available advisors.

-• Engineering Management and Leadership-Paul Semenza (Department Chair)
+• Engineering Management and Leadership- Paul Semenza (Department Chair)

-• Mechanical Engineering-Please contact the department for available advisors.
+• Mechanical Engineering- Please contact the department for available advisors.

-• Robotics and Automation-Christopher Kitts (Program Advisor)
+• Robotics and Automation- Christopher Kitts (Program Advisor)

 Courses Transferred from Santa Clara University